anonymous03032026/fairles_shapley/bootstrap/readme_b.md

 ```
 ## Step3: Use the job ID to inspect timing.

-Once you have a job ID, you can compute the wall-time span of the array with:
+Once you have a job ID (example: 6700619), you can compute the wall-time span of the array with:

 ```bash
 jid=6700619